 - Lack of and/or challenged decision-making power in the management of the Ghana Study Abroad Program

 - Not enough time to reflect on higher goals and direction of department

 The Department of African and African American Studies Department continues to evolve under the leadership of a young department chair with advice from our senior professors.
 We have one energetic tenure-track assistant professor who provides cogent and needed advice and has taken the lead in recruiting majors and minors to the program.
 As of now we have an increase of ten majors since our last periodic program review.

-The current College administration has made visible efforts to reach out and be more inclusive of the department in all things pertaining to diversity and inclusion.
+The current University administration has made visible efforts to reach out and be more inclusive of the department in all things pertaining to diversity and inclusion.
 President McPherson has met twice with the department in the past academic year as has Provost Heyning.
 These increased lines of candid communication are promising as we continue to press for more resources and the expansion of our program.
-We remain proud that the College has maintained the independence and integrity of our department while most area post-secondary institutions have combined comparable departments.
+We remain proud that the University has maintained the independence and integrity of our department while most area post-secondary institutions have combined comparable departments.